 Shift your tone, messaging and content

-It’s not an exaggeration to say everyone is collectively scared for our loved ones, lives, and livelihoods.
-So, it’s not the appropriate time to inundate your prospects with sales pitches that aren’t relevant to the situation and emotions at hand.
+It’s not an exaggeration to say everyone is somewhat concerned about their jobs, livelihoods and lives.
+So, in a downturn, it’s not the appropriate time to inundate your prospects with sales pitches that aren’t relevant to the situation and emotions at hand.

 - Work on a messaging/tone audit of your marketing content/ads/assets, plus review all paid ads plus organic/paid social content ASAP.
 Adjust a few, hold a few back for a bit, and think about what new ads/content you do next.
 Same goes for your content calendars, and even your sales collateral and presentations.